datacommunitydc/ballyhoo/README.md

 Each Meetup needs to separately configure and deploy their own instance of Ballyhoo.
 Here's what to do:

-* TODO
-* Heroku
-* Mongo
+* Deploy the app to Heroku.
+You'll need to define the following [environment variables](https://devcenter.heroku.com/articles/config-vars): MONGOLAB_URI, MEETUP_NAME, POSTMARK_API_KEY, POSTMARK_SMTP_SERVER, POSTMARK_INBOUND_ADDRESS, ADMIN_EMAIL, ADMIN_PW (empty if not specified).
+The use of a .env file and `heroku config:push` may be helpful.
+* Set up a [MongoLab Add-on](https://addons.heroku.com/mongolab) for your Heroku instance.
+The free Sandbox is plenty.
-* Set up and validate a Postmark account through Heroku.
-You'll need an email address whose forwarding you can control.
+* Set up and validate a [Postmark Add-on](https://addons.heroku.com/postmark) for your Heroku instance, so you can send and receive email.
+You'll want to create a Sender Signature email address whose forwarding you can control.
-* Create and validate new Meetup user called Ballyhoo, whose email address is the one whose forwarding you control.
-One the user is configured, change the forwarding to point to the *@inbound.postmarkapp.com  address that Postmark provides.
+* Create and validate a new Meetup user called Ballyhoo, whose email address is the one whose forwarding you control.
+Once the user is configured, change the forwarding to point to the _bixhexstring@inbound.postmarkapp.com_ address that Postmark provides.
-* Have Postmark deliver messages sent to Ballyhoo to go to your app, `appname.herokuapp.com/email` or whatever.
+* Have Postmark deliver messages sent to Ballyhoo to go to your app: `appname.herokuapp.com/email` .
 * If you're debugging that connection, [ngrok](http://ngrok.com) is a handy way to forward the webhook from Postmark to a local (firewalled or localhost) instance of Ballyhoo.
+* That should be it!
+The admin login is `admin`, with the password you specified as an environment variable.

 To contribute to Ballyhoo, please submit pull requests or issues via [our Github repository](https://github.com/datacommunitydc/ballyhoo/).
+There's plenty of work to be done!

 Technology
 ==========

 Ballyhood is written in Node.js/Javascript.
 Useful packages include:

-* TODO (list useful packages here)
+* express -- web services
+* jade -- web page templating
+* logfmt -- web server logging
+* mongodb -- nosql database library
+* connect-flash -- flash/warning messages to the user
+* socket.io -- websockets library for triggered reloads
+* postmark -- library to make sending email with Postmark easier